cjug/cjug-meeting-intro/sections/cjug.md

  * Growth Professionally
  * Looks great on the Resume (also be a hit at parties... maybe)

 --section--
-##Special Triple Treats from the OSGi Alliance Expert Group!
+##Cloud-native event-driven architecture with Spring & Azure
+ * What can you do with serverless systems in the cloud?
+ * Asir Vedamuthu Selvasingh - Principal PM Architect, Microsoft
-* Raymond Aug&eacute; - Sr. Software Architect at Liferay
+ * Michael Minella - Director of Software Engineering, Pivotal
-* BJ Hargrave - Senior Technical Staff Member at IBM
-* 3 @ 30 minute talks!
-* May 22, Location TBD
+ * June 11 @ TBD
-* RSVP on Meetup.com NOW!
+ * RSVP on Meetup.com now!

---section--
-# Apache Roadshow Chicago
-* May 13th and 14th at three bars in the Logan Square neighborhood
-* $100 to attend both days
-* CJUG is a sponsor
-* Register at www.apachecon.com/chiroadshow19

 --section--